 2. Masks are required in the event area.
 Except when eating, drinking, or in the starting gates.

 3. There are no pop up tents or chairs permitted.

 5. Heats/Waves will be limited to 50 people or less.

 6. Spartan Pros will be released in waves every 5 minutes from 8am -8:25.
 See note 5.
 And you will need to fill out a survey that will help determine which wave you should be in.

-There were plenty of bathrooms, hand sanitizer everywhere and for the most part people were sticking to masks and distancing.
-There was a long line for bag check first thing in the morning but once they put more people on it the line move quickly.
+There were plenty of bathrooms, hand sanitizer everywhere and for the most part people were sticking to masks and distancing themselves.
+There was a long line for bag check first thing in the morning but once they put more people on it the line moved quickly.

 The Race & Course

-It’s been just over a year since I last ran this race and they have added 3+ notable new obstacle to the course since.
-All of them innovative and challenging.
-The majority of racers wont be able to complete all of them over the course of 5+ miles.
+It’s been just over a year since I last ran this race and they have added 3+ notable new obstacles to the course since.
+All of them are innovative and challenging.
+The majority of racers won’t be able to complete all of them over the course of 5+ miles.
 That said, they are all fun to try and will motivate you to train a little harder for the next race!